endymion1818/deliciousreverie-2023/src/pages/posts/should-use-gatsby-or-nextjs.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Should I Use Gatsby or Next.js For My Next Project? - Delicious Reverie"
+title: "Should I Use Gatsby or Next.js For My Next Project?"
 description: "Originally written for the Webiny blog and was written at a time when Gatsby was experiencing a bit of a resurgence.
 By writing it, I was hoping to tap into this renewed interest and provide value by highlighting the differences and advantages to each tool."
-categories:
+tags: javascript, gatsby, nextjs
 datePublished: 2022-09-23
 canonicalLink: "https://www.webiny.com/blog/should-use-gatsby-or-nextjs/"
 ---